SFill/language-coach/src/frontend/wordlist/readme.md

 3. Users can add selected text to an existing list or create a new one
 4. Changes are stored in memory and immediately reflected in the UI
 5. The application periodically syncs with the backend and also saves changes when closing

+## Key Benefits

+- Real-time Data Sync: The components now use the context which automatically syncs data with the backend periodically
+- Consistent State: All components share the same wordlist data source

 This implementation provides a seamless experience where users can manage wordlists without worrying about manual saving, while also ensuring data integrity through regular synchronization with the backend.